Kratom Guides

 It takes several months of consistent use to get to this point.
 You’ll find the dose you need to take to get the same level of benefit gradually becomes higher and higher.
 If you skip a dose, you may feel other side effects like muscle shakes, anxiety, low mood, and pain.

 This tolerance and dependency can be reversed, but it involves gradually weaning off the substance until the body no longer needs it to maintain homeostasis (balance).
 This is called detoxing.
-The side effects you experience when a dose of kratom is skipped is called withdrawal.
+The side effects you experience when a dose of kratom is skipped are called withdrawal.

-What Are The Signs Of Kratom Addiction?
+What Are the Signs of Kratom Addiction?

 1. You require a very high dose of kratom to feel the desired effects